 The Nintendo Switch Lite has a lot in common with the standard Switch, aside from a few key differences.
 The Lite only functions as a handheld console — meaning you can’t hook it up to your TV — and it’s smaller, lighter, and sturdier than its dockable counterpart.
 Its screen clocks in at 5.5-inches, it features a proper D-pad, and can play all the same games as the regular Switch, except those that require detachable Joy-Con controllers (which are very few).
 Regardless, it's a great handheld for those who prefer to game on the go.

 Many retailers carry the Nintendo Switch Lite as a standalone console, though, the available color selection varies by retailer.
-Amazon, Best Buy, and Nintendo currently have the best selection, with each offering the Switch Lite in coral, turquoise, and blue for around $199.
+Best Buy, and Nintendo currently have the best selection, with each offering the Switch Lite in coral, turquoise, and blue for around $199.
 Other retailers — including Adorama, Target, and Walmart — also have the Switch Lite in stock, but with a more limited color selection.
-The gray and yellow models are a bit harder to come by, and even Nintendo currently doesn’t have any stock of either color.
+The gray model is a bit harder to come by, but you can currently find the yellow colorway at Nintendo.

 Where can I buy a Nintendo Switch OLED model right now?